dauwhe/pdm/README.md

  - WAM has `start_url`.

- - A web publication has a URL, although it's not quite clear if you go to that URL and find a manifest with the first item in the reading order being a different URL.
+ - A web publication has a URL, although it's not quite clear what happens if you go to that URL and find a manifest with the first item in the reading order being a different URL.

  - EPUB has `container.xml` pointing to an OPF file which contains a first `spine` item.